symonk/pydocs/docs/source/descriptor_protocol.rst

 Now that we understand a little better, how descriptors compute value(s) on demand, this example also exposes us to a slightly deeper look into part of the ``descriptor protocol`.

-Descriptor Protocol: __get__
+Descriptors: __get__
 -----------------------------

 Part of the ``descriptor protocol``, dunder ``__get__`` is responsible for handling the _lookup_ part of the descriptor outlined in our first paragraph.
-The scret to understanding how ``__get__`` works is to understand this is ``class level access``.
+The secret to understanding how ``__get__`` works is to understand this is ``class level access``.

     .. code-block:: python